Study Destination

 How is International Student Life in Germany?

-Take a look at some of the common factors that influence life in Germany for Indian students and other international students.
+Look at some common factors that influence life in Germany for Indian students:

 1. The German Culture